How to do Mobile App Localisation to Increase its Conversion Rate by 200%

 Now that you know the whys of App Localization, let us now delve into the steps you should take to implement it.

-There are some questions that will help you go through the process of App Localization Services.
+There are some questions that will help you go through the process of App Localization Services and give the answer to “How to localize your app?”.
 Let’s look at them one by one.

 You can figure out which language should be your priority by looking at – the most used language on the internet and the languages spoken by the most paid users of any app store.